w3f/Grants-Program/applications/scaffold-dot.md

 ### Team's experience

 Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.
 Miles has ~3 years of full stack dev experience.
-He has been using scaffold-eth since the first version and has written tutorials on how to implement a proxy factory with scaffold-eth 2 for Minimal Proxies, UUPS, and Upgradeable Beacon Proxies.
-He has also forked buidlguidlv3 for an MVP of testnet.FanSociety.xyz
+He has been using scaffold-eth since the first version and provides support in the various scaffold-eth telegram chatrooms.
+Has written tutorials on how to implement a proxy factory with scaffold-eth 2 for Minimal Proxies, UUPS, and Upgradeable Beacon Proxies including additional components for doing so.
+He has also forked buidlguidlv3 for an MVP of FanSociety.xyz
 Anwesh has ~5 years full stack dev experience.
 Previously worked as a tech lead at B2B fintech firm.
 Was previously a Polkadot Ambassador and the community manager/moderator of the official Polkadot/Kusama discord.
 Has been contributing to Polkadot ecosystem for >2 years.
 Has participated in Thousand Contributors Programme by w3f and has been adding suggestions/improvements across the w3f github projects (polkadot-wiki).
 Also wrote a comprehensive tutorial to get started with Polkadot using the polkadot-js API. https://polkadotjs-developer-hub.gitbook.io/

 ## 📊 Development Status

 If you've already started implementing your project, please provide a link and a description of the code.
 Otherwise, please provide some documentation on the research and other work you have conducted before applying.
-It's a fork of scaffold-eth 2 and can be located at https://github.com/scaffold-dot/scaffold-dot
+It's a fork of scaffold-eth 2.
+Scaffold-DOT repo can be located at https://github.com/scaffold-dot/scaffold-dot

 ## 📅 Development Roadmap